 The typical Australian Shepherd shedding level is high when compared with other breeds, and their long coats are prone to tangling, so it’s an important part of their care.
 But, when you get to grips with it, the process can be relaxing and enjoyable!
 This is an engaging, popular breed.
 Part of the reason is how stunning this dog looks when their coat is up to par.

 What Type of Fur Do Australian Shepherds Have?

 The Australian Shepherd has a double coat that is designed to keep him warm in cold weather and cool during the heat of summer.
 The outer layer of guard hairs is straight, long and silky, lying close to the dog’s body.
 The undercoat is thicker and softer than the guard hairs, especially around the dog’s neck and trousers.

 Their underfur can vary in thickness.
 You must keep your dog well-groomed so that the coat does not become matted and tangled.
 Australian Shepherds are very prone to shedding.
-Some dogs shed continuously, while others molt twice a year heavily, during the spring and fall.
+Some dogs shed continuously, while others shed twice a year heavily, during the spring and fall.

 How Often Should You Groom an Australian Shepherd?

 Ideally, you should groom your Australian Shepherd at least once a week.

 Removing loose, dead hair will not only stimulate the dog’s skin to keep it in perfect health.
 It will also help the coat to protect the dog from the weather.
 A double coat that’s properly brushed insulates the dog from both cold and heat by creating a layer of temperate air close to the animal’s body while preventing heat or cold from penetrating the outer guard hairs.